Bloomca-me/bloomca-me.github.io/_drafts/2018-07-07-nodejs-repl-in-depth.md

 ## Using repl module

-You can import [repl](https://nodejs.org/api/repl.html#repl_repl) module directly and use it within your Node.js application.
-All what Node.js does by default can be done using [repl.start](https://nodejs.org/api/repl.html#repl_repl_start_options) method.
-It will use all usual defaults, standard input and output streams.
+You can import the [repl](https://nodejs.org/api/repl.html#repl_repl) module directly and use it within your Node.js application.
+All Node.js does by default can be done using the [repl.start](https://nodejs.org/api/repl.html#repl_repl_start_options) method.
+It will use all the usual defaults, standard input and output streams.
 To run an interactive shell with our own prompt symbol, we have to create a small javascript file:

 {% highlight js linenos=table %}
 const repl = require('repl');